samiullahbahadur/sediqullahbadakhsh/README.md

 # Hi I am Sediqullah Badakhsh

-I'm a Full stack web developer.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and Ruby on Rails. in 2022 I had the chance to become one of Microverse Student and enjoy Coding.
+I'm a Full stack web developer student at Microverse.
+I enjoy working with JavaScript. in 2022 I had the chance to become one of Microverse Student and enjoy Coding.

 ## I am availble at:
 - Learning at Microverse